bodrick/awesome/README.md

 *   [JoshuaKGoldberg/eslint-plugin-package-json](https://github.com/JoshuaKGoldberg/eslint-plugin-package-json) - Rules for consistent, readable, and valid package.json files. 🗂️
 *   [microsoft/axe-pipelines-samples](https://github.com/microsoft/axe-pipelines-samples) - Samples that demonstrate running axe accessibility scans from Azure Pipelines
 *   [jetkvm/kvm](https://github.com/jetkvm/kvm) - JetKVM - Control any computer remotely
-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 *   [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio) - The fast, flexible, and elegant library for parsing and manipulating HTML and XML.
 *   [sakowicz/actual-ai](https://github.com/sakowicz/actual-ai) - Categorise transactions in Actual Budget using AI.
 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.